Almohad doctrine: Rise to power

 The Almohads were led by Ibn Tumart, regarded by historians as a fundamentalist who was convinced that it was his destiny to reform Islam.
-Ibn Tumart claimed to be the mahdi, a title which elevated him to something similar to a messiah or leader of a redemption of righteous Islamic order.
+Ibn Tumart claimed to be the mahdi, a title which elevated him to something similar to a messiah or leader of the redemption of a righteous Islamic order.
 He was an intelligent and charismatic man; he claimed to be a direct descendant of Muhammad.
 He had studied in Alexandria, Córdoba, Mecca, and Baghdad, and his charismatic preaching earned him a devoted group of followers.

 He presented a different religious view that caused outright hostility on the Iberian Peninsula after the Almohads crossed the Strait of Gibraltar in 1146.
-Their rule quickly spread across the Muslim territories of the peninsula (known as Al-Andalus).
-At their height they were one of the most powerful forces in the western Mediterranean.
+Their rule quickly spread across the Muslim territories of the peninsula (known as al-Andalus).
+At their height, they were one of the most powerful forces in the western Mediterranean.
 They were a determined military and economic force, defeating Christian forces primarily composed of Castilians at the Battle of Alarcos.

 Ibn Tumart himself died in 1130, well before the Almohads' main military successes, and had no spiritual successor.
 However, the political leadership of his movement passed on to Abd al-Mu'min, who effectively founded the ruling Almohad dynasty.
-He and his successors had very different personalities from Ibn Tumart but nonetheless pursued his reforms, culminating in a particularly aggressive push by Ya'qub al-Mansur (who arguably ruled at the apogee of Almohad power in the late 13th century).
+He and his successors had very different personalities from Ibn Tumart but pursued his reforms, culminating in a particularly aggressive push by Ya'qub al-Mansur (who arguably ruled at the apogee of Almohad power in the late 12th century).

 Religious doctrine and ideology

 Tawḥīd

-The Almohad ideology preached by Ibn Tumart is described by Amira Bennison as a "sophisticated hybrid form of Islam that wove together strands from Hadith science, Zahiri and Shafi'i fiqh, Ghazalian social actions (hisba), and spiritual engagement with Shi'i notions of the imam and mahdi".
+The Almohad ideology preached by Ibn Tumart is described by Amira Bennison as a "sophisticated hybrid form of Islam that wove together strands from Hadith science, Zahiri and Shafi'i fiqh, Ghazalian social actions (hisbah), and spiritual engagement with Shi'i notions of the imam and mahdi."
 This contrasted with the highly orthodox or traditionalist Maliki school (maddhab) of Sunni Islam which predominated in the region up to that point.
-Central to his philosophy, Ibn Tumart preached a fundamentalist or radical version of tawhid – referring to a strict monotheism or to the "oneness of God".
-This notion gave the movement its name: al-Muwaḥḥidūn (المُوَحِّدون), meaning roughly "those who advocate tawhid", which was adapted to "Almohads" in European writings.
-Ibn Tumart saw his movement as a revolutionary reform movement much as early Islam saw itself relative to the Christianity and Judaism which preceded it, with himself as its mahdi and leader.
+Central to his philosophy, Ibn Tumart preached a fundamentalist or radical version of tawhid—referring to a strict monotheism or "oneness of God".
+This notion gave the movement its name: al-Muwaḥḥidūn (المُوَحِّدون), meaning roughly "those who advocate tawhid", which was adapted into "Almohads" in European writings.
+Ibn Tumart saw his movement as a revolutionary reform movement much as early Islam saw itself relative to the Christianity and Judaism preceding it, with himself as its mahdi and leader.
 Whereas the Almoravids before him saw themselves as emirs nominally acknowledging the Abbasids as caliphs, the Almohads established their own rival caliphate, rejecting Abbasid moral authority as well as the local Maliki establishment.